Frettens Banner Image

 Some flats offer a share of freehold.
 But what does this actually mean?

-In this article, Leasehold and Freehold Property Specialist Hannah Faith explains the meaning of share of freehold…
+In this article, Leasehold and Freehold Property Specialist Kerry Martin explains the meaning of share of freehold…

 What does share of freehold mean?

-If you purchase a flat that has a ‘share of freehold’ it means that you will have some outright ownership over the property and its land.
+If you purchase a flat that has a ‘share of freehold’ it means that you will not only own your flat, but also a share of the freehold of the building.

-This ownership will be shared with other people that also own a share of the freehold.
+This ownership of the freehold will be shared with other people that also own a share of the freehold.

 Owning a share of freehold will generally give you more control over the block of flats and can allow you to have a say in how it’s being run.